Mama Living Abroad

 Instructions

-• Active dry yeast needs to be bloomed in liquid before being used to make dough.
-However, it is not necessary to bloom newly purchased yeast.
-Instead, they can be added directly to the dry ingredients.
+Bloom the yeast: (It is not necessary to bloom newly purchased yeast.
+Instead, they can be added directly to the dry ingredients)

 Make the dough:

-• Add the salt and knead for 8-12 minutes (it helps the gluten form and makes the dough elastic and with better structure).
+- Add the salt and knead for 12-15 minutes (It helps the gluten form and the dough to be elastic with better structure).
+Scrap the sides of the bowl occasionally with a rubber spatula to ensure all ingredients are incorporated.

 Braid the dough: